TheAgentCompany/TheAgentCompany/workspaces/tasks/finance-create-10k-income-report/checkpoints.md

 ## Checkpoint 1 (1 point)

-Navigated to correct folder on OwmCloud
+Navigated to correct folder on Owncloud

 ## Checkpoint 2 (1 point)